Scalsol/mega.pytorch/README.md

 2) If you want to train MEGA and other methods with other backbones, please change `--config-file`.
 3) For training FGFA and DFF, we need pretrained weight of FlowNet.
 We provide the converted version [here](https://drive.google.com/file/d/1gib7XtS1fSYDTM9RnUJ72a3vREV_6SJH/view?usp=sharing).
 After downloaded, it should be placed at `models/`.
 See `config/defaults.py` and the code for further details.
 4) For training RDN, we adopt the same two-stage training strategy as described in its original paper.
 The first phase should be run with config file `configs/RDN/vid_R_101_C4_RDN_base_1x.yaml`.
 For the second phase, `MODEL.WEIGHT` should be set to the filename of the final model of the first stage training.
 Or you could rename the model's filename to `RDN_base_R_101.pth` and put it under `models/` and directly train the second phase with config file `configs/RDN/vid_R_101_C4_RDN_1x.yaml`.
+5) If you do not want to evaluate motion-IoU specific AP at the end of training, simply deleting `--motion-specific`.

 ### Demo Usage
 Please follow [demo/README.md](demo/README.md) to see how to visualize your own images or video.